audacity/audacity-support/nyquist-plugins/effect-plugins/amplify-mix-and-pan-effects.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-If you have a stereo track and want to amplify or attenuate one channel only without using the mouse, this plug-in will do it.
+If you have a stereo track and want to amplify or attenuate one channel only without using the mouse, this plugin will do it.

 Parameters: